A quick read on 3 ways to use Google Sheets, besides calculating with formulas, in the classroom!

 Planning for Grouping

-As I am creating the groups, I can quickly see which students are going where and who I still have to put in a group.
+As I create the groups, I can quickly see where students are going and who still needs a group.
 This is such an amazing time saver – I no longer take hours to plan for center time and small group!

 Checklists for Planning

-Google Sheets is such an important tool for me – I use it beyond teaching.
-I have a budget spreadsheet that helps me manage my money, a blog post tracker, and I track my TpT sales goals!
+Google Sheets is an important tool that can be used beyond teaching.
+I have a budget spreadsheet, a blog post tracker, and I track my TpT sales!
 Email me at firstname.lastname@example.org if you have any questions or want some tips and tricks on Google Sheets beyond teaching!